 As a fish owner, one of the things that you need to do on a regular basis is to clean the aquarium.
-Sure, good filters can do a pretty bang up job at keeping the water clean and habitable, but that can only go on for so long.
+Sure, filters can do a pretty good job of keeping the water clean and habitable, but that can only go on for so long.
 Besides performing regular water changes, you also need to clean the inside of the aquarium.

-This includes the decorations, plants, rocks, glass, and the substrate, too (more on substrate in this article).
+This includes the decorations, plants, rocks, glass, and the substrate, too.
 People who have gravel as a substrate usually use a siphon and vacuum combo to simply suck up all of that nasty gunk like feces, dead plant matter, and uneaten food.
 However, you may not have a siphon handy, or you might just not want to buy one.

 Let’s do a step-by-step guide on how to clean gravel without a siphon right now.

 The process of cleaning aquarium gravel without a siphon is really not all that difficult.
 Simply follow the steps outlined below, and your aquarium gravel will be as good as new before you know it.

 The 11 Steps to Clean Gravel Without a Siphon

 1. Use a cup to scoop out water

 Use a cup or bucket and get a little bit of aquarium water out.
 This is the water that your fish will sit in while you clean the aquarium gravel.

 2. Remove fish

 Use a net or cup to scoop the fish out.
 Place the fish in the bucket or large cup into which you have just put some aquarium water.